Empeeric/Gouda/README.md

 Gouda
 =====

 >Say cheese!
-Your mongoose scaffolding problems are over!
+Your mongoose scaffolding problems are over.

 ###Installation